timothyrusso/web_project_4/README.md

 ## Plans for finalizing the project

-Next step will be to add more contents.
+Next step will be to add more functionalities and refactor the code.

 ## Link of the live project